 - Acorn squash

-Softer vegetables = Shorter roast time (10-25 minutes depending on how you cut them)
+Softer vegetables = Shorter roast time (10-25 minutes depending how small you chop them):

 - Brussels sprouts